owid/owid-datasets/datasets/Trade share with capital- and labor-intensive countries (OWID calculations based on Fouquin and Hugo/README.md

-# Trade share with capital- and labor-intensive countries (OWID calculations based on CEPII (2016))
+# Trade share with capital- and labor-intensive countries (OWID calculations based on Fouquin and Hugot (CEPII 2016))

 Capital and labor-intensive countries have been defined according to the World Bank’s 2016 income classifications as our starting point.
 Low and lower-middle income countries have been classified as labor-intensive while upper-middle income and high income countries as capital-intensive.
 The 2016 classification has been applied to all previous years for which there is data available.
 Where no World Bank classification is available for self-governing territories, the observation is assigned the country classification to which it is related.
 For example, Saint Pierre and Miquelon would be assigned France's income classification.